 - Unnoticed waste.
 Microwave meals.
 Frozen dinners.
 Ketchup containers.
 The list of single-use plastics that I didn’t even think about was endless.
 During work, I popped a Fit Bowl into the microwave and realized that in one sitting, I’d used a plastic container, torn off a plastic cover and was using a plastic spoon.
 Plastic is everywhere and reusable options are not the most popular right now.
 It’ll take a serious shift in thinking and mindset to move to a more environmentally-friendly lifestyle.

 - The Rules.
 Unfortunately, not all restaurants are fond of the reusable cup.
 I was told straight-out no, I could not use my own cup.
 There was a confusion about what to charge me, as my cup qualified somewhere between a medium and a large — a manager had to be called.
 Additionally, the reusable cup may have looked like I was trying to sneak in alcohol!

 Overall, the week made me spend a lot more time thinking about my every movement.
-Trying to save the environment by reducing single-use plastic is no easy feat and this week showed me how far I — and we as citizens of the world — need to go to make a change.
+Trying to save the environment by reducing my single-use plastic as much as possible for a week, and only using plastic for professional uses (such as from Simply Plastics) is no easy feat and this week showed me how far I — and we as citizens of the world — need to go to make a change.
 Hopefully, more companies and organizations will follow in Starbucks’ shoes and make a commitment to shift operations and save the world.

 Have you tried the no-plastic challenge?
 Let us know your thoughts by tweeting @litdarling!